Types of pain and vicious circle:

 The trend of improvement in pain was slightly higher in the Asaigermanium group.
-The deterioration rate is significantly reduced in the Asaigermanium group.
-A simultaneous evaluation of “anorexia” and “whole malaise” also revealed that taking Asaigermanium significantly improved.
+The aggravation rate is significantly reduced in the Asaigermanium group.
+A simultaneous evaluation of “anorexia” and “general malaise” also revealed that taking Asaigermanium significantly improved.

-* Double-blind comparative study: A study in which doctors and patients are compared without informing the treatment group until the results are obtained
+* Double-blind comparative study: A comparative study that doctor and patient are not informed of the content of the treatment group until the results are available.

 The research on “pain” and “Asaigermanium” is still ongoing.

 1.MSD Corporation “The Merck Manual of Medical Information- Home Edition” (in Japanese)